HisarCS/Lemon_Micropython/README.md

 Then you must connect a power source(preferably 4.5-5V) to the power pins located on the side of the PCA9685 because the pico only powers the logic gates of the PCA9685.In this case we are using a 9V power supply so to regulate it to 5 volts we will
 ![b37e0d73-a2cf-4f8c-b466-8e863f9dd265](https://github.com/HisarCS/Lemon_Micropython/assets/120194760/3c28182c-8ede-4216-95c7-40cf21b59ac7)

 Lastly, you must connect servos to the PCA9685.
-Whilst connecting the servo the orange female pin will be connected to PWM male pin, the red female pin will be connected to the V+ male pin and the black female pin will be connected to the GND male pin
+Whilst connecting the servo the orange female pin will be connected to PWM male pin, the red female pin will be connected to the V+ male pin and the black female pin will be connected to the GND male pin.

 Secondly, you must prepare the LemonLib library to perform the necessary functions needed to control your robot.
 First, you must create a folder named Lemon then you must open your computer’s terminal and write cd Lemon.
 Then, you must write git clone (library link).
 After completing this process you will have installed the library.
 Next, you must install the IDE Mu Editor.
 (Mu editor için gereken adımları ekle).